Jie Kon Sieuw

-The famous Wai Chow Li Ga Cyun (Huizhou Lijiaquan 惠州李家拳) was founded by master Li Yi (李義 1794-1884).
-Wai Chow Li Ga Cyun (惠州李家拳Lijiajiao) is beside his Fukien Nam Siu Lam heritage very well-known for his staff forms and fighting.
-One of the greatest masters was Lee Fat To (李發佗 Li Fatuo), he was a true expert in staff fighting.
-When at a certain time there was trouble Lee Fat To was asked to settle the problem.
+In the 1920’s three Lee Ga masters were well-known for their staff fighting.
+They regularly participated in staff fighting’s.
+They were Lee Fat To (李發佗), Lee Ah Pow (李阿朴) and Lee Ping Yi (李平一).
+It is said that Lee Ping Yi was the absolute expert in this group.
+Although Li Fat To (李發佗 Li Fatuo) he was more well-known (notorious) for staff fighting.
+Lee Fat To was regularly asked to ‘settle’ problems in his community.
+In one event, Lee Fat To was again asked to settle a problem.
 Lee Fat To involvement ended in a staff fight.
 Very unfortunately for this opponent he didn't only lost the fight but also his life.
-Due to the death of his opponent Lee Fat To had to escape from the East River area ( 東江 Dongjiang) to avoid being arrested by the police.
+Due to the death of his opponent Lee Fat To had to escape from the Lung Gong Jyun district ( 龍岡縣 Longgang xian) to avoid being arrested by the police.
 He jumped into a passing wagon of a train that was just passing by.
 He had no clue where the train would bring him.
 Eventually the train brought him to Gwong Zau (廣州 Guangzhou).
 There he had to make a living again.
-After some time he came in touch with the famous Pak Mei master Cheung Lai Chun who had opened a school.
+After some time, he came in touch with the famous Pak Mei master Cheung Lai Chun who had opened a school.
 He became one of Cheung Lai Chun's first students.

 Lee Sai Keung 李世強

-Lee Sai Keung (1899-1974) was born as a Hakka in the Gwong Dung Province (廣東省 Guangdong) in the Lung Gong Jyun district ( 龍岡縣 Longgang xian).
-He was original a sifu in Li Ga Cyun (李家拳 Lijiaquan) but also trained Praying Mantis (蹚螂拳術).
-He particular became an expert and known for his skills in Lee Ga Ng Hang Chong Lan Gun (李家五行中欄棍 Lijia Wuxing Zhonglan Gun) and the art of Dit Da (跌打 Dieda).
-As a "Li" and a Hakka (客家) Chinese this is what he learned in his home village.
+Lee Sai Keung (1899-1974) was Hakka born in San Tun village in Bo On county (寶安縣新屯 Bao’anxian Xintuncun) in the Gwong Dung Province (廣東省 Guangdong).
+Now called the Lung Gong Jyun district ( 龍岡縣 Longgang xian).
+He was original a sifu in his family style Lee Ga Cyun (李家拳 Lijiaquan), but also had trained Praying Mantis (蹚螂拳術).
+He particular became an expert and known for his skills in Lee Ga Ng Hang Chong Lan Gun (李家五行中欄棍 Lijia Wuxing Zhonglan Gun) and in the art of Dit Da medicine (跌打 Dieda).
+As a "Lee" and a Hakka (客家) Chinese this is what he learned in his home village.

 Centre: Lee Sai Keung (李世強), to his left Cheung Bing Sam (張炳森) and second to his left Cheung Bing Lam (張炳林)